google/fhir-dbt-analytics/readme/extending_the_project.md

 - Once a metric has been added to your project it will be automatically integrated into the data pipeline.
 When running the post_processing dbt models (`dbt run --selector post_processing`) the new metric will be incorporated into the `metric` table and therefore appear within _metric_views_ and any downstream data visualizations that take these views as inputs.

 - Metrics can be segmented by up to three dimensions to enable drill-down analysis.
-To add a dimension, derive the column in table “A” and assign an alias matching the expression provided in one of the dimension fields in the config block.
+To add a dimension, derive the column in the output table produced by `metric_sql` and assign an alias matching the expression provided in one of the dimension fields in the config block.
 If you have fewer than three dimensions, omit the unused dimensions from the config block.

 - To enable time-series analysis, metrics are segmented by date where possible.
 This date should be the most clinically-relevant local calendar date extracted from the FHIR data.
 The `metric_date` field is added to FHIR resources in the FHIR resource views defined within the `models/fhir_resource/` folder.
 You therefore do not need to derive this date yourself within the metric SQL.